lemsehcar/MarykayDesigns/README.md

-🎨Title
+# 🎨Title
 ##  MarykayDesigns

-📝Description
+# 📝Description

-🔖User Story
+# 🔖User Story
-AS an employer
-I want to view a potential employee's delpoyed portfolio of of work samples So that I can review samples of their work and asses whether they're a good candidate for an open position
+## As an employer I want to view a potential employee's delpoyed portfolio of of work samples so that I can review samples of their work and asses whether they're a good candidate for an open position

-🍱Table of Contents
+# 🍱Table of Contents

-📸Screenshots
+# 📸Screenshots

-🚀Deployment
+# 🚀Deployment

-👥Creditors
+# 👥Creditors
 Lemseh Carothers-Abdullah https://www.github:lemsehcar